 Companies that offer donor-advised funds often have different minimums, investment options, donor services, and fees, so be sure to do your research and find one that fits you and/or your family best.

-7. Set your Goals for 2018
+6. Set your Goals for 2019

-Levi Sanchez is a CERTIFIED FINANCIAL PLANNER™, BEHAVIORAL FINANCIAL ADVISOR™ and Co-Founder of Millennial Wealth, a fee-only financial planning firm for young professionals and tech industry employees.
+Levi Sanchez is a CERTIFIED FINANCIAL PLANNER™, BEHAVIORAL FINANCIAL ADVISOR™ and Founder of Millennial Wealth, a fee-only financial planning firm for young professionals and tech industry employees.
+Levi’s been quoted in the New York Times, Business Insider, Forbes, and is a frequent contributor to Investopedia.
 He is an avid sports fan, personal finance and investing geek, and enjoys a great TV show or movie.
 His mission is to help educate his generation about better money habits and provide financial planning services to those who want to start planning for their future today!